 This pad is made to multitask.
-In addition to handling heavy flows, Nannopad releases microsized “nanoparticles” that are said to help with circulation and ultimately lead to less discomfort — we’re talking goodbye, cramps.
+In addition to handling heavy flows, Nannopad contains microsized “nanoparticles” that are said to help with circulation and ultimately lead to less discomfort — we’re talking goodbye, cramps.
 The trademarked Nannogenic technology also claims to purify the pad to reduce odor and bacteria.
 What’s more, it’s made with 100 percent organic cotton and gets raves for its breathability.
 Get your first box free with subscription.

 - Who might love it: Those that consider ibuprofen their best friend

 Pain relieving pills go hand in hand with periods.
 This gadget by Livia is out to change all that.
 It’s said to work by sending pulses to your brain that trigger it to not sense discomfort.
 Just attach two stickers to your skin, roughly around the area you feel pain, and clip the connected pulser to your pants.
 You can adjust the pulse rhythm to increase or decrease in intensity, depending on how ick you’re feeling.
 You can find one here.